DelroyGayle/KoolAIChess/README.md

 + [Boardgamegeek](https://boardgamegeek.com/boardgame/171/chess) for the explanation of the game of Chess
 + [Wikipedia](https://en.wikipedia.org/wiki/Chess) for the explanation of the game of Chess
 +  The depiction of the chessboard with letters and numbers is from [Naming Ranks and Files in Chess](https://www.dummies.com/article/home-auto-hobbies/games/board-games/chess/naming-ranks-and-files-in-chess-186935/)
++ [Flowchart Fun](https://flowchart.fun/) used to create the flowchart for the Logic Flow of the Program
++ [Miro](https://miro.com/) used to create the flowchart for the Evaluation Algorithm

+## Acknowledgements
++  I would like to thank my mentor Derek McAuley for his advice and guidance.
++  I would like to acknowledge Dean Menezes, the author of [the BASIC program](http://www.petesqbsite.com/sections/express/issue23/Tut_QB_Chess.txt) on which my project is based on.
++  I would like to acknowledge [Rod Bird](https://justbasiccom.proboards.com/thread/258/chess?page=2) who also adopted Menezes' code.<br>I preferred and adopted Bird's display of the Chessboard.
++  I would like to acknowledge the *Pythoneer* [X.S.](https://xsanon.medium.com/).
++  X.S.'s article *[How to Code a Simple Chess Game in Python](https://medium.com/codex/how-to-code-a-simple-chess-game-in-python-9a9cb584f57)*
++  X.S.'s *Pythonic* style of coding can be seen in the following [Chess Program](https://github.com/xsanon/chess).